Major Richard Nicholas Bethell, 6th Baron Westbury1

 Consanguinity Index=1.56%

-Henry, 3rd Earl of Atholl was the son of Malcolm, 2nd Earl of Atholl and Hextilda (?).1 He married Margaret (?).1 He died in January 1210, without surviving male issue just prior to /11.2 He died before January 1210/11, without surviving male issue.1
+Henry, 3rd Earl of Atholl was the son of Malcolm, 2nd Earl of Atholl and Hextilda (?)1 He married Margaret (?)1 He died before January 1210/11, without surviving male issue.1

-He was also known as Henry Strabolgi.
-He succeeded to the title of 3rd Earl of Atholl [S., c.
-1115] circa 1190.1 He was Commander expdn against Godfrey MacDonald Mhic William, then in rebellion against WILLIAM THE LION , confirmed grant of Ch of Dull to St Andrews in 1211.3
+He confirmed the grant of the Church of Dull to St. Andrews.2 He was also known as Henry Strabolgi.
+He succeeded as the 3rd Earl of Atholl [S., c.
+1115] circa 1190.1 He was Commander of the expedition against Godfrey MacDonald Mhic William, then in rebellion against King William the Lion in 1211.2

 Children of Henry, 3rd Earl of Atholl and Margaret (?)